Apple HomePod mini

-Apple rarely has any misses with its products, especially during the dominant period that began with the release of the iPhone.
+Apple rarely has any misses with its products, especially during the dominant period that began with the release of the first generation iPhone.
 Time after time, the Cupertino, California-based company has knocked it out of the ballpark, setting the bar in each product category it enters.
 Products such as the iPod, iPhone, iPad, and AirPods all have shown phenomenal appeal among consumers, but that doesn’t mean that Apple is infallible.

 The HomePod is an example of one of those missed opportunities, and its failure impeded Apple’s ambitious efforts in the smart home realm.
 Pricing was partly the issue — a premium cost of $349 out of the gates made it a tough sell for the masses.
 Now, though, there appears to be redemption with the HomePod mini.
-Even though it may seem like Apple has gone smaller with this iteration, don’t let its size fool you, because this decision has grander implications that make it a formidable player in the smart home.
+Even though Apple has gone smaller with this iteration, don’t let its size fool you, because this decision has grander implications that make it a formidable player in the smart home.

 Smaller is better

 Gone is the cylindrical, hulking design of the original HomePod, replaced by a more subtle appearance thanks to its spherical shape.
 It’s adorned with the same fabric mesh material as its predecessor — something I wasn’t too thrilled about because my cats thought of it as a scratching post.
 But thanks to its smaller size, it better fits into tighter, smaller spaces and away from the cats’ reach.
 Eventually, I decided to place it on my entertainment center in the living room, where it doesn’t overwhelm the rest of the stuff there.